mackerelio/go-check-plugins/check-http/README.md

-      --cert-file=                                    A Cert file to use for client authentication --key-file=                                     A Key file to use for client authentication --ca-file=                                      A CA Cert file to use for client authentication
+      --cert-file=                                    A Cert file to use for client authentication --key-file=                                     A Key file to use for client authentication --ca-file=                                      A CA Cert file to use for client authentication --no-restime-success-msg                        Do not output response time on success.
+Omissioning success report in mackerel-agent.
 ```